John Bird (actor): 1990–2017

 From 1990 to 1992, he starred in 18 episodes of the television detective series El C.I.D. which was set in Spain.
 The series was serious rather than comedy-based and co-starred Alfred Molina in the first two series and Amanda Redman in the third.
 In 1993, Bird featured in the role of Professor Plum in the fourth series of Cluedo and appeared as a newspaper editor in the political drama To Play the King.
-Also in 1993, he was the guest star in the Sooty & Co. episode "Voice Problems".
-From 1996 to 1999, Bird starred as barrister John Fuller-Carp in the BBC radio and television sitcom Chambers.
+From 1996 to 2001, Bird starred as barrister John Fuller-Carp in the BBC radio and television sitcom Chambers.
 He starred as well in the BBC Radio 4 and BBC Two series Absolute Power with Stephen Fry.
 Bird guest-starred in two television series by writer David Renwick, namely in three episodes of the BBC mystery crime drama series Jonathan Creek as well as in one episode of the BBC sitcom One Foot in the Grave.

 Bird worked with John Fortune and Rory Bremner in the Channel 4 sketch comedy show Bremner, Bird and Fortune, which was nominated for BAFTA TV Awards.
-In the series of sketches with Fortune, which was known as "The Long Johns", one of the two men interviewed the other in the guise of a senior figure such as a politician, businessman or government consultant.
-Invariably the character was named "George Parr".
+In the series of sketches with Fortune, The Long Johns, one of the two men interviewed the other, with the latter in the guise of a senior figure such as a politician, businessman or government consultant.
+Invariably the character was named George Parr.
 In 2012, Bird appeared in the BBC produced TV film Bert and Dickie.
 Bird worked with David Renwick again in 2016 on the BBC Radio 4 comedy show Desolation Jests.
 Bird's final television appearance was in an episode of Midsomer Murders in 2017.

 Personal life and death

-Bird was married to Ann Stockdale from 1965 to 1970; she was the daughter of Grant Stockdale, who served as the US Ambassador to Ireland from 1961 to 1962, the marriage ended in divorce.
+Bird married Ann Stockdale on 8 February 1965.
+They were married from 1965 to 1970; she was the daughter of Grant Stockdale, who served as the US Ambassador to Ireland from 1961 to 1962, the marriage ended in divorce.
 He married television presenter Bridget Simpson in 1975, however they divorced in 1978.
 He was unhappy in his private life and his career was stalled; he began drinking heavily and taking amphetamines.
 During the mid-1970s he was seriously ill, paranoid, and was contemplating suicide.

 Bird lived with concert pianist and teacher Libby Crandon after 1978 and they later married.
 He had two stepsons from her previous marriage.
 Crandon died in 2012.

 Bird died from complications of a stroke at Pendean House Care Home in Midhurst, West Sussex, on 24 December 2022, aged 86.